melodyhway/Analysis-of-Nonprofit-Donations/SQLqueries.md

 7. Where are the funds typically allocated towards?
 What is the percentage distribution?
 8. What percentage of donations came from the top 10 donors?
 9. How many donors make donations each month?
 Who are they?
+10. How were donations accumulating throughout the year?

 # Table Sample